vdobler/ht/TUTORIAL.md

 ### Including partial tests

-Assume you have the following JSON5 file which is a partial test (as it has no URL):
+Assume you have the following Hjson file which is a partial test (as it has no URL):

     std-headers.mixin: